FrancoisVongue/20-days-challenge/NODE.md

 ```

 ## Basic routing
-`req.url` property contains relative path to the resource from the domain.
+`req.url` property contains relative path from the domain.

 ## Express
 the main feature of express for node developer is it's built in `router`
 By switching to express we can take advantage of its router which simplifies development.

 By calling `res.json()`, express will automatically send
-the correct Content-Type header and stringify our response body for us.
+the correct Content-Type header (app/json) and stringify our response body for us.

 `req.query` - represents query parameters from the path (/?name=value)